 WHEREAS, Measures to curb global warming, such as those contained in the United Nations-sponsored Kyoto Protocol, are estimated to only reduce the likely rise in the average global temperature by 10 percent or less, from an increase of 2.0o C to 1.9o C by 2100, for example; and

 From IPCC AR5:

 WHEREAS, Some estimate that compliance with Kyoto would cost the global economy from about $200 billion to $1 trillion each year without a policy that would allow for global carbon emissions trading and $75 billion each year even with a worldwide trading scheme; and

 These estimates by Dr. Nordhaus were given before the scientific reports giving the grave danger to coral reefs.
 He has said: “We’d have to be very pessimistic about the economy or optimistic about technology for 2 degrees.
 If we start moving very swiftly in the next 20 years, we might able to avoid 2 degrees” (NY Times).
 This could save 10-20% of coral reefs.
-He believes keeping temperatures at 1.5 degrees to be impossible.
+He believes limiting warming to 1.5 degrees to be impossible.

-Additionally, in the most recent environmental address by President Trump (whitehouse.gov), he implied that cutting carbon emissions was good and also supported solar and nuclear energy.
+Additionally, one environmental address by former president Trump (whitehouse.gov), he implied that cutting carbon emissions was good and also supported solar and nuclear energy.
 The Green New Deal, in its current form, significantly differs from the average recommendation of economists and scientists.

 WHEREAS, Large developing countries such as China, India, and Brazil are currently exempt from Kyoto; and

 China, Brazil, and India ratified the Paris Agreement in 2016, agreeing to limit their emissions in accordance with their Nationally Determined Contributions (NDCs).
 They have not withdrawn, and their policies put them on track to meet or exceed their goals for 2030 (UN Emissions gap report, 2018, pg.
 7)